2023 Most Popular Communication & Journalism Doctor's Degree Schools in Georgia

 Of the 5 students majoring in communication and journalism at Georgia State, 40% are male and 60% are female.

-Out of the 3 schools in Georgia that were part of this year’s ranking, Georgia Institute of Technology - Main Campus landed the # 3 spot on the list.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+The in-demand doctor’s degree programs at Georgia Institute of Technology - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular communication and journalism schools in Georgia.
+Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.

 Women make up 25% of the communication and journalism majors at the school.